 Shatterproof’s vision is an America transformed … an America where parents possess critical resources and information early on to protect their children from the clutches of addiction, where leading academic research is applied in the real-world, where addiction is treated like a chronic disease – not a choice, and where families struggling with the disease of addiction no longer face discrimination and judgment, but instead are treated with compassion and given the resources they need to heal.

 It is too late for Brian Mendell and his family, but it is not too late for countless others.
-We can conquer this devastating disease.
+We will conquer this devastating disease.

 Watch Gary Mendell’s speech at the Clinton Health Matters Conference